-Recovery Status – This credential is designed for and intended for persons who have been successful in their own recovery, and are prepared to share their experience and knowledge with others at an earlier stage of recovery from alcohol and/or drug use, mental illness, or stress disorders working as part of an organized clinical team.
+Recovery Status – This credential is designed for and intended for persons who have been successful in their own recovery, and are prepared to share their experience and knowledge with others at an earlier stage of recovery from alcohol and/or drug use, mental illness, and stress disorders working as part of an organized clinical team.
 A statement of personal commitment to recovery is required.
-A minimum period of continued recovery over the past two or more years is highly recommended.
+A minimum period of continued recovery over the past two or more years is expected.

 Application - When all standards have been met, forms completed and documentation assembled, submit your complete application to MCBAP for review.
 Documentation must use the forms provided and be in the format specified in the application instructions to be accepted.

 Fee - Submit $65.00 non-refundable initial, two-year certification application fee.